Our goals for the Farm

 Agriculture is responsible for 25% of emissions

-How we’re seeking to making a difference
+How we’re seeking to make a difference

 Lesser Trefoil & Red Clover grasses